 Components of Welcome Emails

 Welcome emails are designed to delight, surprise, and amaze a new subscriber.
-You must consider designing the perfect welcome email for all your list and every email campaign you plan.
-Here, take a look at one of the best welcome email examples:
+You must consider designing the perfect welcome email for all your subscribers and every email campaign you plan.
+Here, take a look at a welcome email example with unique components:

 If you look carefully, you’ll find the following components within a welcome email: